Undistraction/gatsby/CONTRIBUTING.md

   changes to packages' source code and compile these changes on-the-fly as you work.
 * Install [gatsby-dev-cli](/packages/gatsby-dev-cli/) globally: `yarn global add gatsby-dev-cli`
-* For each of your Gatsby test sites, run the `gatsby-dev` command there to copy the built files from your cloned copy of Gatsby.
+* For each of your Gatsby test sites, run the `gatsby-dev --set-path-to-repo '../gatsby` command there to copy the built files from your cloned copy of Gatsby.
+The path should be a realative path from the current project to the local   Gatsby repo.
 It'll watch for your changes to Gatsby packages and copy them into the site.
 For more detailed instructions see the [gatsby-dev-cli README](/packages/gatsby-dev-cli/)
 * Add tests and code for your changes.
 * Once you're done, make sure all tests still pass: `yarn test`